joseph-flinn/site/frontend/posts/gen-ai-development-1.md

   after the migration as the system is not really live in production and testing could have been done directly after the work instead of needing to pause for the design system migration.
-- One other interesting thought: if I trust Claude enough to implement the plan in the background, I have found that I that I can do some critical thinking and note taking as it is working.
+- One other interesting thought: if I trust Claude enough to implement the plan in the background, I have found that I can do some critical thinking and note taking as it is working.
 This is an interesting workflow change.
 - Having Claude implement example code in CLAUDE_PLAN seems to really help in future sessions.